-Spider veins can be blue, purple, or red and may appear in the form of thin lines, webs, or branches.
+Spider veins can be blue, purple, or red.
+They may appear in the form of thin lines, webs, or branches.
 People sometimes also refer to them as thread veins.
+Typically, they are

-A range of treatments can remove spider veins or reduce their appearance.
+A range of treatment options can remove spider veins or reduce their appearance.

 Veins carry blood back to the heart.
 To prevent blood from flowing backward, they contain a one-way valve that closes once the blood passes through it.

-If this valve weakens or becomes damaged, the blood may struggle to flow in the correct direction, and it can begin to pool inside the vein.
+If this valve weakens or sustains damage, the blood may have difficulty flowing in the correct direction, and it can begin to pool inside the vein.
 Over time, this can cause a bulge in the vein that branches out, resulting in spider veins.

 Spider veins on the face are often the result of tiny blood vessels bursting.
-Increased pressure or sun damage can cause this to occur.
+Increased pressure or sun damage can cause these to occur.

 Spider veins and varicose veins are different forms of a medical condition called venous insufficiency.
-In the legs, both conditions result from having weakened or damaged valves in the veins.
-However, the two issues have different symptoms.
+Both conditions result from having weakened or damaged valves in the veins in the legs.
+However, the two issues have

-Spider veins are usually small, thin lines that may be flat or only slightly raised.
+Spider veins are typically small, thin lines that may be flat or slightly raised.
 They are often blue, red, or purple.
 Although they can cause some discomfort, they are painless most of the time.

 Varicose veins are larger and deeper than spider veins.
-They may also appear lumpy or twisted and are usually flesh-colored or red.
+They may appear lumpy or twisted.

 Depending on their severity, varicose veins can cause a variety of symptoms.
 These may include: